LeanVel/TakeoutsTimelining/README.md

 The idea of this project is to perform a forensics analysis on the available data on Google Takeout by doing timelining.
 This tool can process the .zip files from the Google Takeout service and create a basic timeline.
 Please keep in mind that all timestamps in the timeline are shown as UTC time.
 This tool was written in python and at the moment it has some \*nix dependencies on the hashing and the decompressing functions.

 ## Warning
 Please keep in mind that this tool was created in a few afternoons as a students project.
-It is made as a proof of concept.
-If you ever use this tool for any investigation you have the obligation to check all the results.
+It was implemented as a proof of concept.
+Before the usage of this tool in a real forensics investigation, further testing and analysis should be done by professionals with experience in the field.

 ## Dependencies Installation
 ```